smogon/damage-calc/README.md

 `@smogon/calc` exports all of the data types required to perform a calculation.
 The `calculate` methods require:

-- a `Generation` which contains information about which damage formula mechanics to apply and where all of the data about the generation can be found.
+- a `Generation` that contains information about which damage formula mechanics to apply and where all of the data about the generation can be found.
 - attacker and defender `Pokemon` (note: only relevant attributes are required, everything else should have sensible defaults).
 The `Pokemon` constructor also requires a `Generation` to provide the Pokémon's data for the generation.
 - the `Move` being used by the attacker (which also requires a `Generation` argument to scope the move data to the particular generation).
 - (optionally) a `Field` object containing information about the state of each `Side`.

 `calculate` returns a `Result` object that contains methods for fetching damage rolls, ranges,